seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 };
 ```

-SimpleReport renders two report cards, `SimpleCard` and `SketchAttributesCard`, wrapping them in a react-i18n languge `Translator` component (more on that in the next tutorial).
+SimpleReport renders two cards, `SimpleCard` and `SketchAttributesCard`, wrapping them in a languge `Translator` component (you will learn more about this later).

-SketchAttributes card is a built-in report component imported from `@seasketch/geoprocessing/client-ui`.
-SimpleCard is a custom report component found at `src/components/SimpleCard.tsx`, which we can look at now.
+`SketchAttributes` card is a card component that displays the properties of the users Sketch.
+No geoprocessing function is needed to do its work.

+`SimpleCard` is a card component that invokes simpleFunction and displays its results.
+Let's look closer at its code found in `src/components/SimpleCard.tsx`:

 ```jsx
 import React from "react";